gscontras/probLang/chapters/08-politeness.md

 ### Chapter 8: Politeness

 When using language, speakers aim to get listeners to believe the things that they believe.
-But sometimes, we don't listeners to know *exactly* how we feel.
+But sometimes, we don't want listeners to know *exactly* how we feel.
 Imagine your date bakes you a batch of flax seed, sugar-free, gluten-free cookies before your big presentation next week.
 (What a sweetheart.)
-You are grateful for them, something to take your mind off impending doom.
+You are grateful for them---something to take your mind off impending doom.
 But then you bite into them, and you wonder if they actually qualify as cookies and not just seed fragments glued together.
 Your date asks you what you think.
-You smile and say "They're good."
+You look up and say "They're good."

 Politeness violates a critical principle of cooperative communication: exchanging information efficiently and accurately.
 If information transfer was the only currency in communication, a cooperative speaker would find polite utterances undesirable because they are potentially misleading.
-But polite language use is critical to making sure your date doesn't charge out of the room before you can qualify what you meant by the truthful and informative "These cookies are not good".
+But polite language use is critical to making sure your date doesn't charge out of the room before you can qualify what you meant by the more truthful and informative "These cookies are not good".

 Brown and Levinson (1987) recast the notion of a cooperative speaker as one who has both an epistemic goal to improve the listener’s knowledge state as well as a social goal to minimize any potential damage to the hearer’s (and the speaker’s own) self-image, which they called *face*.
-[Yoon, Tessler, et al. (2016)](http://langcog.stanford.edu/papers_new/yoon-2016-cogsci.pdf) formalize this idea in the RSA framework by decomposing the speaker's utility function into two components: 1) epistemic utility and 2) social utility.
+[Yoon, Tessler, et al. (2016)](http://langcog.stanford.edu/papers_new/yoon-2016-cogsci.pdf) formalize a version of this idea in the RSA framework by introducing a new component to the speaker's utility function: social utility.

-Epistemic utility is the normal surprisal-based utility from RSA.
+### A new speaker

+The usual speaker utility from RSA is a surprisal-based, epistemic utility:

 $$
 U_{epistemic}(w; s) = \ln(P_{L_0}(s \mid w))
 $$

-Social utility is the expected utility of the state the listener would infer given the utterance $$w$$:
+Social utility is the expected subjective utility of the state the listener would infer given the utterance $$w$$:

 $$
 U_{social}(w; s) = \mathbb{E}_{P_{L_0}(s \mid w)}[V(s)]